-Kingkiller Chronicle Book 3: These Doors of Stone are yet to open
+Kingkiller Chronicles Book 3: Two Decades Later, These Doors of Stone Are Still Locked

-Kingkiller Chronicle Book 3: These Doors of Stone are yet to open
+Kingkiller Chronicles Book 3: Two Decades Later, These Doors of Stone Are Still Locked

 By